As an Amazon Associate we earn from qualifying purchases.

 All cranberry cocktails and most cranberry “juices” you buy from the store are going to be made from concentrated cranberry or cranberry powder.

 There are some exceptions to this in health food stores, but in general, if you are in the drinks section and the juice is see-through, it’s made from concentrate, sugar, and water.
-We’ll be referring to this type of drink as a cranberry “cocktail.”
+I’ll be referring to this type of drink as a cranberry “cocktail.”

 Real cranberry “juice” is likely going to be cloudier, less potent in puckery flavor, and nowhere near as sweet.

-Our Approach to a Cranberry Juice Recipe
+My Approach to a Cranberry Juice Recipe

-To make cranberry juice at home, we’re going to assume you do not have access to cranberry powder, concentrate, or a press.
+To make cranberry juice at home, I’m going to assume you do not have access to cranberry powder, concentrate, or a press.
 This means you can either physically break down the cranberries or very slowly leech flavor out of them.

 What Makes a Good Fresh Cranberry Juice

 Good fresh cranberry juice should taste something a little closer to a cranberry flavored tea.
 To get an effective baseline of this you can take 1/4th to 1/3rd a glass of cranberry cocktail and dilute it with water.
-Think less Ocean Spray, more Pom Wonderful.
+Think less Ocean Spray, and more Pom Wonderful.

 The Challenge with Fresh Cranberry Juice